-Loss Sensitive Rating Plan (LSRP) (PDF) is to provide a retrospective rating plan for those employers who have an assigned risk workers compensation insurance premium of $250,000 or more.
+Loss Sensitive Rating Plan (PDF) or LSRP is to provide a retrospective rating plan for those employers who have an assigned risk workers compensation insurance LSRP standard premium of $250,000 or more.

 The LSRP is designed to:

-Provide incentives for employers with favorable loss experience through lower premiums.
+- provide incentives for employers with favorable loss experience through lower premiums, and

-The residual market is intended to serve as the market of last resort to all eligible employers required by law to secure workers compensation coverage, but that are unable to obtain it through other means.
+The residual market serves as the market of last resort to all eligible employers required by law to secure workers compensation coverage, but who cannot obtain it through other means.
 (This includes such options as self-insurance.)
 The residual market is not intended to compete with the voluntary market by allowing employers to avoid various LSRP offers in exchange for guaranteed cost policies.

 The LSRP can apply on an intrastate or interstate basis.
 For a multistate risk, LSRP will apply when the total LSRP standard premium of all states that have approved LSRP meets the LSRP standard premium eligibility requirement.

-LSRP contingency deposit of an additional 20% is calculated from the total standard premium only in those states that have approved the LSRP.
+LSRP contingency deposit of an additional 20% is calculated from the LSRP standard premium only in those states that have approved the LSRP.
 The contingency deposit for LSRP is not part of the premium and must be submitted in addition to the deposit premium.